 - People often feel misunderstood when we offer counsel.
 When we try to connect their pain to a pain we’ve experienced in the past and tell them what we did and what worked for us (does it truly work for us?) they become frustrated.

 - We exacerbate sadness by telling individuals what they should do to feel better.

 - When we use these tactics repeatedly, we reduce the likelihood that these people will disclose their problems with us in the future.
 When we do it with small children, we enhance their likelihood of shutting down their emotions.

 Unless we let them do all the talking, talking somebody out of agony is incredibly rare.
 And simply be.
 With apprehension.
 With compassion.
 With affection.
 There will be no expectations.
 Without making any judgments.
 There will be no agenda.
 This is the mental condition that enables us to assist our emotional child.

 Forget What You Think You Know

-If we wish to help an emotional youngster, we must set aside our preconceived notions.
+If we wish to help an emotional child, we must set aside our preconceived notions.
 We utilize our own collection of tools, experiences, memories, and feelings to understand a scenario.
 But what if our perception of the circumstance differs from a reality?